bitfoundation/bitplatform/src/Tooling/Bit.Tooling.Templates/TodoTemplate/Doc/Getting-Started.md

 - Instead of initializing your components in the `OnInitializedAsync` method, override the `OnInitAsync` method of the `TodoTemplateComponentBase` class.
 - Use `WrapHandle` method instead of direct calling events such as `OnClick` in the Razor components.
 - Use `try-catch` block in `asyn-avoid` method and call `StatehasChanged` method to handle unexpected errors.

+## Community
+This is an open source project and open to contributions from the community.
+- Use the GitHub repository to access the latest source code, create issues and send pull requests.
+- Use bitplatform tag on stackoverflow to ask questions about the usage.
+- Give us a try and use our nuget packages in your apps!
+- Code review